 This award, new for 2017, is for audiologists working in the field of paediatrics.
 It is aimed at those in any area of paediatrics who, it is felt, have influenced the audiological world.
 We welcome nominations from colleagues or patients and families highlighting why this person stands out from the crowd.
 We just stipulate that the nominated audiologist has worked in their current position for at least 6 months.
 Nominations will be judged by a panel including the Bamford Lecturer, a member of the Phonak UK Professional Services team and the BAA Board.

 The winner will hold the title and trophy of “BAA/Phonak Paediatric Audiologist of the Year” and will also be invited to write an editorial feature in the BAA Magazine.

-Nominations for BAA/Phonak Paediatric Audiologist of the Year are now closed.
+The winner of BAA/Phonak Paediatric Audiologist of the Year is Adam Walker.

 The NEW Oticon Student of the Year Award

 The Oticon student of the year award is presented every year to the student who has achieved academic success in their course, particularly in their final dissertation.
 This is open to students on all audiology courses leading to qualification or registration.
 All Higher Education Institutes will be invited to nominate students who they feel have achieved a high standard of work in their course; these students will then be invited to submit an abstract on their dissertation to be judged by a panel.